Pip Free Spins

 Installation¶

-Simply clone the SPINS-B repository and run pip:
+Simply clone the SPINS-B repository and run pip

 Getting Started¶

-See the grating coupler optimization example and the wavelength demultiplexerexample in the examples folder.
+folder.
 The grating coupler example coverssetting up, running, and resuming a 2D optimization.
 The wavelengthdemultiplexer example covers setting up and running a 3D optimization as wellas various ways of processing the optimization logs.

 More documentation is forthcoming.